 This module provides readings that explain the effect of culture on professional and family attitudes and perspectives and will offer evidence based practices for promoting partnerships with students and families from diverse backgrounds.
 The readings provide information on how to distnguish between cultural awareness, cultural knowedge and cultural competence.The first assignment is a visit to an excellent website on cultural competency. .
 The second article is from the Harvard Research Project and explores the difficulty many teachers face when instructing students from different cultures in their classroom.
 A framework for understanding cultural patterns and suggestions for effective communication practices during parent teacher meetings are presented.

 The Iceberg Concept of Culture presents a graphic which reflects the differences between Surface and Deep Culture.
 The article which follows explains this notion and helps teachers to understand how surface and deep culture are reflected in cultural competency.
 Educators also need an awareness of English Language Learners as a diverse group within the school.
 Read the material provided by MA DESE.

-Learning Objective: Candidates will understand how culture impact communication styles, child rearing, expectations for adolescents and young adults, beliefs about education and family decision making.
+Learning Objective: Candidates will understand how culture impacts communication styles, child rearing, expectations for adolescents and young adults, beliefs about education and family decision making.
 Candidates will learn evidence-based practices for promoting partnerships with students and families from diverse cultural backgrounds.
 Candidates will be able to distinguish between cultural awareness, cultural knowledge and cultural competence.

 Assignment 2 Read the directions on the syllabus and online in week 7.
 Reflecting on Deep Culture- this assignment is due in week 9.